What's the best tablet?

 - RRP: £319

-We loved the Galaxy Tab S2 since the very first time we got our hands on it back in August, and upon further investigation and after spending more time with it we just love it even more.
-It's a tablet well worth considering if you've been thinking about buying the iPad mini 4, as it can contend and sometimes outshine Apple's tablet when it comes to design and power.
+This is a tablet well worth considering if you've been thinking about buying the iPad mini 4, as it can contend and sometimes outshine Apple's mini tablet when it comes to design and power.
 It's almost unbelievably thin and light and that screen is a joy to use.

 Read our Samsung Galaxy Tab S2 8 review.